dkdupuis/pyspark/README.md

 ## installboto.sh

-To install boto3 as a bootstrap step. emrpys and launch_spark.sh expect this file to be in S3
+Script to install boto3 as a bootstrap step.
+Boto3 is used to distribute the reading of data from s3 as Spark's native s3 read functions are not distributed. emrpys and launch_spark.sh expect this file to be in S3